Diving Guernsey? Be insured!

-All divers intending to dive within Guernsey's 12 mile limit—both commercial divers and recreational - that subsequently require use of the local hyperbaric chamber, will be charged £30,000 per treatment by the States of Guernsey.
-It should be noted that this fee does not include Accident and Emergency consultation charges (these are billed separately).
+All divers intending to dive within Guernsey's 12-mile limit—both commercial and recreational divers—who subsequently require the use of the local hyperbaric chamber, will be charged GB£30,000 per treatment by the States of Guernsey.1 It should be noted that this fee does not include accident and emergency consultation charges (these are billed separately).

-Previously the hyperbaric chamber had been operated by St John's Ambulance on a donation basis.
+Previously, the hyperbaric chamber had been operated by St John's Ambulance on a donation basis.
 It was used by both the diving community and local MS sufferers.
-However in April 2014 the St John's Ambulance HQ chamber was considered beyond economical repair / maintenance and it was closed.
+However, in April 2014, the St John's Ambulance HQ chamber was considered beyond economical repair and maintenance, and was closed.

-In 2015 the Health Department rented a replacement chamber.
-They now intend to charge divers that require treatment to "balance the books".
+In 2015, the Health Department rented a replacement chamber.
+The department now intends to charge divers who require treatment, in order to "balance the books".

-Health & Social Care defended the amount.
-"Even charging £30,000 does not recover anything near the cost of this facility we are providing for the Bailiwick," a spokesman said.
+Health and Social Care defended the amount.
+"Even charging GB£30,000 does not recover anything near the cost of this facility we are providing for the Bailiwick," a spokesman said.

-Steve Bougourd of Donkey Divers Dive Centre said that he was "gobsmacked".
-He said the charge had the potential of deterring divers coming to the island and may even put off people from diving.
+Steve Bougourd of Donkey Divers Dive Centre2 said that he was "gobsmacked".
+He said the charge had the potential of deterring divers from coming to the island and may even put people off diving.

-You should include an address and contact information where invoices should be sent to.
+You should include an address and contact information for where invoices should be sent.

-The current rate charged for the hyperbaric chamber service is £150.00 per day.
+The current rate charged for the hyperbaric chamber service is GB£150.00 per day.
 Invoices will be issued by Health and Social Care on a monthly basis and are payable to States of Guernsey.